Liu Zhanqi

 Liu Zhanqi (刘占琪 (劉佔琪, Lií Zhànqí); born December 1956) is a former officer of the Chinese People's Armed Police.
 He was investigated by the Commission for Discipline Inspection of the Central Military Commission (CMCCDI) in November 2014 and his case was handed over to military prosecutors in May 2015.
-Previously he served as chief of the People's Armed Police traffic command.
+Previously he served as chief of the People's Armed Police transportation command.

 Liu worked for a long time on logistics and infrastructure projects for the Chinese Armed Police, and he is the first provincial-level Armed Police official to be placed under investigation.
 On June 17, 2015, the Central Military Commission (CMC) announced in a brief notice that Kou Tie and Liu Zhanqi were placed under investigation in November and their cases forwarded to prosecutors last month.
-So far, 37 PLA officials of deputy corps level and above have been put under corruption probes since CMC Chairman Xi Jinping's continues an anti-graft dragnet at all levels of government, military and ruling Communist Party.
+So far, 37 PLA officials of deputy corps level and above have been put under corruption probes since CMC Chairman Xi Jinping's continues an anti-graft dragnet at all levels of government, military and ruling Chinese Communist Party.